MKL-NET/MKL.NET/README.md

 Full use of MKL.NET will be made to improve performance.
 Algorithms will be performance tested and default to the best for given inputs.

 - Root - root finding algorithms.
 Default algorithm has 20% fewer function calls than Brent, Toms748, Newton and Halley.
 - Calculus - derivative and integral numeric calculations and check to any precision using Richardson extrapolation.

-WIP minimize scalar
+- Minimum - minimum finding algorithms in one dimension.
+Default algorithm has 50% fewer function calls than Brent.

+WIP minimum n dimensions.

 ## MKL.NET.Statistics